connerkup/bi-portfolio/docs/TESTING_GUIDE.md

 ## Conclusion

-The testing suite provides comprehensive coverage of the PackagingCo Insights functionality, ensuring:
+The testing suite provides comprehensive coverage of the EcoMetrics Insights functionality, ensuring:

 - **Code Quality**: Reliable and maintainable code
 - **Business Logic**: Accurate calculations and analysis